-As it’s about having wider visibility and having better and deeper access to data, data catalogs can be used in a variety of different ways.
+As it’s about having wider visibility and better and deeper access to data, data catalogs can be used in a variety of different ways.
 We present you with a few use cases of how data catalogs can be put into practice:

 In many organizations, data is spread across departments and stored in various systems.
 As a result, organizations struggle to organize, maintain and utilize their data effectively.
 A data catalog can provide a central place for finding and accessing all that data.
 This helps users not just find the data they need, but also understand how it is used and whether it’s useful.
-Of course, self-service analytics solution with data catalogs available ensures that all users can do that themselves without waiting and relying on IT.
-This can increase productivity and accelerate time to insights.
+Of course, a self-service analytics solution with data catalogs available ensures that all users can do that themselves without waiting and relying on IT.
+This can increase productivity and accelerate time to insight.

 Sensitive Data Discovery

 Another use case of a data catalog is the ability to use it to discover sensitive data that businesses may not know existed.
-That data can be customer details, payment information, even passwords.
+That data can be customer details, payment information, or even passwords.
 That is a very useful use case for data catalogs as the last thing any business needs is to be slapped with a GDPR fine because they weren’t aware of the data they’ve been storing.